Yukon's Premiere Wildlife Gallery

 One pass for admission to two great museums.
 The Wildlife Museum houses an array of Northern taxidermy displays from ancient times to present day beasts.
 Featuring grizzly bears, moose, bison, a life-size woolly mammoth, and also the World's largest polar bear, this is a true Yukon experience.

-New for 2013, explore the Royal Canadian Mounted Police (RCMP) Museum.
-Commemorating the role that the Mounties played in the developing Yukon, guests learn about what it took to manage vast and environmentally unforgiving terrain.
+Explore the Royal Canadian Mounted Police (RCMP) Museum which commemorates the role that the Mounties played in the developing Yukon.
+Guest will learn about what it took to manage vast and environmentally unforgiving terrain.

 Your museum admission also includes entrance into the Husky Village.
 You'll be able to spend time with the huskies and even the new husky puppies.
-You'll see the dog teams getting ready to go for their 15 and 30 minute rides.
+You'll see the dog teams prepping for their summer training.

 Saiga antelope, currently predominant in semi-deserts of Russia, were found in Alaska and the Yukon until about 12,000 years ago.
 Their inflated snouts allow them to breathe efficiently in arid, dusty conditions.